matsim-melbourne/matsim-melbourne.github.io/index.md

 - AToM creates a realistic representation of the transportation sytem by creating the traffic demand based on individuals’ activities throughout the day;
 - AToM is multi-modal and captures the impact of changes in one mode on mode choice and route choice of all four main modes of travel;
 - AToM is open-source to maximise the clarify of model assumptions and processes and to make future collaborations more effective;
-- Using AToM it is possible to includes individual’s heterogenous behaviours in their mode and route choice​;
+- Using AToM it is possible to includes individual’s heterogenous behaviours in their mode and route choice;
--​ AToM is developed by a multi-disciplinary team of experts in transport modelling, AI, GIS, and public health and built-environment.
+- AToM is developed by a multi-disciplinary team of experts in transport modelling, AI, GIS, and public health and built-environment.

-## Who were are
+## Who we are

 The core AToM development team includes: